- Interactive Questions

 complement: A group of serum proteins, some of which act in an enzymatic cascade, producing effector molecules involved in inflammation (C3a, C5a), phagocytosis (C3b), and cell lysis (C5b–9).

-complementarity determining regions (CDR): The hypervariable amino acid sequences within antibody and T-cell receptor variable regions which interact with complementary amino acids on the antigen or peptide–MHC complex.
+complementarity determining regions (CDR): The hypervariable amino acid sequences within antibody and T‐cell receptor variable regions that interact with complementary amino acids on the antigen or peptide–MHC complex.

 ConA (concanavalin A): A T‐cell mitogen.

-congenic: Animals which only differ at a single genetic locus.
+congenic: Animals that only differ only at a single genetic locus.

 convergent evolution: Independent evolution of similarity between molecules or between species.